Time-inconsistency with rough volatility: Examples

-Instead of considering preferences on terminal wealth, \cite{dai2020log} argue that analysis based on log-returns is more plausible.
-Suppose the proportional amount of wealth in the stock is $\bpi$. $X^{\bpi}$ is the wealth process corresponding to $\bpi$.
-Denote $L_t^{\bpi} \triangleq \ln X^{\bpi}_t$.
-To ease notation burden, we write $L_t = L_t^{\bpi}$, then
+Instead of considering preferences for terminal wealth, \cite{dai2020log} argues that an analysis based on log returns is more plausible.
+The derived equilibrium strategy is wealth-dependent and will not short sell risky assets with positive excess returns over the long-term horizon.
+Suppose that the proportional amount of wealth in the stock is $\bpi$. $M^{\bpi}$ is the wealth process corresponding to $\bpi$.
+Denote $L_t^{\bpi} \triangleq \ln M^{\bpi}_t$.
+For ease of notation, we write $L_t = L_t^{\bpi}$.
+It follows that